TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * **Still relevant**?
 Check if the issue still exists in the latest release/beta version.
 * **Can you fix it**?
 If you are an Android/Java developer, you are always welcome to fix an issue or implement a feature yourself.
 PRs welcome!
 * **Is it in English**?
 Issues in other languages will be ignored unless someone translates them.
 * **Is it one issue**?.
-Multiple issues require multiple reports, that can be linked.
+Multiple issues require multiple reports, that can be linked to track their statuses.
 * **The template** Fill it out, everyone wins.
 Your issue has a chance of getting fixed.

 ## Join the developer team
-* Help rid NewPipe of bugs by sending an e-mail saying you want to join to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> that says what you want to help with.
+* Help rid NewPipe of bugs by sending an e-mail saying you want to join to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a>, mentioning what you want to help with.
 You may be asked to register at our [Sentry](https://sentry.schabi.org) instance.

 ## Translation